napasornc/c0dew0rd/week 7.5/readme.md

 > See this amazing code in action [here](https://jamtt.github.io/Codewords/Files/LaurenCollage/)

 I didn't know how to best understand his code so I study line by line.
 Looking for toturial online explaining basic of P5.js.
 Someone suggest youtube channel called [The Coding Train](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) on the first week so I check it out.
 It is a good resource, the host cover topic from basic introduction to P5.js to animation to interaction to duplication.
-Here is the note I took from toturial.
 I wasn't quite sure how to sytax is suppose to be used still.
+Here is the note I took from toturial. :point_down:

 ## Variables